 Although scar massage can greatly improve the texture and appearance of your scars, maintaining proper long-term care is essential for best results.

-Scar massage can significantly enhance scar texture and appearance, but long-term care is vital for optimal healing.
+Scar massage can support scar texture and comfort, but long-term scar care is vital for the best possible healing.

-To guarantee your scars continue to heal effectively, follow these guidelines:
+To help your scars continue to heal effectively, follow these guidelines:

-- Moisturize Daily: Use a silicone gel or ointment to keep the scar hydrated.
+- Moisturize Daily: Use a gentle moisturizer, silicone gel, or provider-approved ointment to keep the scar hydrated.

-- Protect from Sun Exposure: Apply sunscreen to prevent discoloration and further damage.
+- Protect from Sun Exposure: Apply broad-spectrum sunscreen or cover the scar to help prevent darkening and discoloration.

 - Continue Massage Techniques: Regularly perform the massage techniques advised by your healthcare provider.

-- Monitor Changes: Keep an eye on your scars for any signs of infection or unusual changes.
+- Monitor Changes: Keep an eye on your scars for any signs of infection, unusual growth, or sudden changes.

 Frequently Asked Questions